-Maharana Kumbha Award - (Established in 1980)
+Maharana Kumbha Award - (Instituted in 1980-81)

-Maharana Kumbha (1433-1468 AD) was one of the most distinguished Maharanas of Mewar.
-It is evident from inscriptions on stone found widely that he was a brilliant administrator, brave warrior, great architect, builder of impregnable forts and palaces, philanthropist, benevolent towards his people, proficient in art, music, a scholar of scriptures, deeply religious and a man of letters.
-He was a patron of excellence and during his time the State of Mewar prospered and grew in size and stature.Amongst the greatest of greats he was a giant of a man.Maharana Kumbha is a State award.
-This award was instituted to honour works of permanent value to society through the medium of history and literature
+Maharana Kumbha (r.
+1433-1468 CE) was one of the most distinguished Maharanas of Mewar.
+It is evident from inscriptions on stone found widely that he was considered a brilliant administrator, brave warrior, great architect, builder of impregnable forts and palaces, philanthropist as well as being benevolent towards his people.
+He was also proficient in art, music, a scholar of scriptures, deeply religious and a man of letters.
+He was a patron of excellence and during his time the State of Mewar prospered and grew in size and stature.

+Maharana Kumbha is a State Award.
+This award was instituted to honour works of permanent value to society through the medium of history and literature.

-This State award consists of:
+This Annual State Award consists of:

-- A “Toran” plaque of honour.
+2. A ’Toran’ plaque of honour.

-- A Citation certificate
+3. A Citation Certificate.